DarkXrabbit/nano51822/examples/cookbook/ble_uri_beacon_v2/README.md

 After loading the firmware file, the tag will be in a normal mode and will not transmit advertisement packets until it is configured.

-1. Press DFU-button on the tag to enter `CONFIG MODE.`
+1. Press DFU-button about 1 seconds on the tag to enter `CONFIG MODE.`, The LED1 will fast blink when in 'CONFIG MODE.'.
 2. Using the [UriBeacon Developer Tools](https://github.com/google/uribeacon/releases) Android App, input the desired Uri.

 ##LilyPad-nano51822 UriBeacon Source code